EA to acquire Codemasters for $1.2 billion – TechCrunch

 Sky News originally reported that EA was planning a knockout bid.
 Since then, EA has officially announced that it has reached an agreement with the board of Codemasters.

-If you’re not familiar with Codemasters, the British game studio has been around since 1986, making it one of the oldest game studio still operating today.
+If you’re not familiar with Codemasters, the British game studio has been around since 1986, making it one of the oldest game studio operating today.
 It has developed and published dozens of games.
 In recent years, the company has been focused on racing games across multiple franchises, such as Dirt, Dirt Rally, Formula One, Grid and (of course) Micro Machines.

 EA is offering to buy Codemasters for £6.04 per share ($7.98) in an all-cash deal.
 The acquisition is expected to close during the first quarter of 2021.